sdziallas/comp55/docs/labs/10-Timer.md

 It's best to add the delay before calling ```start```.

-### Add a three-second delay before the timer starts
+### Third, add a three-second delay before the timer starts

 While the concept of **stop** seems simple enough, it may not always make sense as to when or who should be able to make the timer stop.